jpmckinney/token_action/README.md

 * If you change the name of a class, update the `kind` attribute on its tokens to avoid making them unprocessable.
 * Be careful when changing the behavior of a `redeem_token` method, to avoid making tokens unprocessable.

-## Roadmap

-* The tokens controller only responds to HTML requests.
-Pull requests to add JSON and XML responders are welcome!
-* The generators do not have specs.

 ## Bugs?
 Questions?

 This engine's main repository is on GitHub: [http://github.com/opennorth/token_action](http://github.com/opennorth/token_action), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.